sdmx-twg/vtl/v2.2/docs/reference_manual/operators/General purpose operators/Get scalar/content.rst

 -----------------------------
 Additional Constraints
 -----------------------------
-`ds` must be a Data Set without Identifier Components.
-`comp` must be a Data Set Component of the Data Set `ds`.
-Can be a Measure or an Attribute.
+ds must be a Data Set without Identifier Components, comp must be a Data Set Component of the Data Set ds (a Measure or an Attribute)

 ---------
 Behaviour